liopeer/mlblog/content/posts/2025-05-04_dist_comm/index.md

 +++
-title = 'Distributed Training in PyTorch' date = 2025-05-04T15:09:46+02:00
+title = 'Distributed Training in PyTorch – I' date = 2025-05-04T15:09:46+02:00
-draft = true
+draft = false
 +++
-In this blog post I would like to showcase several methods on how you can train your machine learning model with PyTorch on several GPUs/CPUs across multiple nodes in a cluster.
-The tutorial will try to look a bit under the hood of how you can launch distributed jobs and how you can ensure proper communication between them and we will also look at popular frameworks such as PyTorch Lightning and resource schedulers like SLURM that can help you getting your distributed training running.
+This blog post is the first in a series in which I would like to showcase several methods on how you can train your machine learning model with PyTorch on several GPUs/CPUs across multiple nodes in a cluster.
+In this first part we will try to look a bit under the hood of how you can launch distributed jobs and how you can ensure proper communication between them.
+In follow-ups we will create our own PyTorch `DistributedDataParallel` (DDP) class and we will also look at popular frameworks such as PyTorch Lightning and resource schedulers like SLURM that can help you getting your distributed training running.
 We will strictly focus on data parallelism, meaning a parallelism where the whole model fits into the memory of a single GPU and we exchange gradients (and potentially batch norms) across the GPUs, while keeping the whole optimization local on each GPU.

 {{< notice note >}}
 You don't need access to a compute cluster or multiple GPUs to follow along.
 We can simulate everything using our CPU and a single computer.
 {{< /notice >}}

-## Basics of Distributed PyTorch
+## Terminology of Distributed Training
 PyTorch offers communication between distributed processes through [`torch.distributed`](https://pytorch.org/docs/stable/distributed.html), which is a wrapper around other communication libraries, such as [Gloo](https://github.com/pytorch/gloo), [NCCL](https://github.com/NVIDIA/nccl) or [MPI](https://github.com/open-mpi/ompi).
 PyTorch recommends using Gloo when doing distributed training on CPUs and NCCL when using Nvidia GPUs, which is why we will be relying on Gloo over the course of this blog post.

 Let's harmonize some terms here, before we continue on how one can set up distributed data parallelism: